Haylie Miller, PhD

 Dr. Haylie L. Miller is an assistant professor of Movement Science and director of the Motor and Visual Development Laboratory at the University of Michigan School of Kinesiology.

-Dr. Miller’s program of research investigates visuomotor integration—the use of visual information to plan, execute, and modify movement—in typical development, autism, and other neurodevelopmental conditions.
-The National Science Foundation and the National Institutes of Health have provided over $1.31 million in support of this line of work through several mechanisms including a postdoctoral fellowship, sub-award and KL2 funding, and an ongoing K01 award (K01MH107774).
+Dr. Miller’s program of research is focused on understanding the underlying mechanisms and functional impact of neurodivergent visuomotor integration—the use of visual information and attention to plan, execute, and modify movement.
+The National Science Foundation and the National Institutes of Health have provided over $1.5 million in support of this line of work through several mechanisms including a postdoctoral fellowship, KL2 funding, a K01 award (K01MH107774), and U01/U54/P50 sub-awards.

 Dr. Miller graduated from Vanderbilt University in 2006 with a BA, double-majoring in Psychology and Music.
 She completed her graduate studies at the University of Texas at Arlington, earning an MS in 2008 and a PhD in 2012 in the Experimental Psychology program.
 She also completed postdoctoral fellowships focused on sensorimotor functioning in autism at the Center for Autism and Developmental Disabilities at the University of Texas Southwestern Medical Center and University of North Texas Health Science Center.

-Dr. Miller is currently the PI of a K01 award from NIMH, and an awardee of the NIH Loan Repayment Program.
-She was nominated for the Association for Psychological Science “Rising Star” Award in 2017.
-Dr. Miller competed for and successfully completed the STAR Leadership Program through the Texas Center for Health Disparities, and is the recipient of an Autism Speaks Local Impact Grant.
+Dr. Miller is a 2023 NSF Disability and Rehabilitation Engineering Fellow, an NIH Diversifying the Autism Research Workforce Fellow, and a Claude D. Pepper Older Americans Independence Center Fellow.
+She is an NIH Loan Repayment Program awardee and was nominated for the Association for Psychological Science “Rising Star” Award in 2017.
+As a neurodivergent Cuban-American, Dr. Miller has specific interest in how the intersection between neurotype and cultural identity relates to health equity.
+She was a Fellow of the STAR Leadership Program through the Texas Center for Health Disparities and the recipient of an Autism Speaks Local Impact Grant.
+Both of these roles supported her autism-related outreach in the Hispanic and Latina/o/e/x community in the Dallas-Fort Worth metroplex.

-In addition to her work as a researcher, Dr. Miller has served the ASD community through a variety of volunteer activities including the Board of Directors for the Intellectual & Developmental Disabilities (IDD) Council of Tarrant County, and on several advisory committees and boards related to sensory-friendly programming in the Dallas-Fort Worth arts community.
-She is eager to partner with the autism community in Michigan to continue pursuing her passion for inclusion, advocacy, and education.
+In addition to her work as a researcher, Dr. Miller enjoys partnering with community organizations to pursue her passion for inclusion, advocacy, and education.
+She served on Board of Directors for the Intellectual & Developmental Disabilities (IDD) Council of Tarrant County, and on several advisory committees and boards related to sensory-friendly programming in the Dallas-Fort Worth arts community.
+She also serves as a consultant for the Georgia Department of Education, leading staff training and developing individual- and group-level programming to support autistic students who are blind or have low vision.

-She has authored or co-authored articles in peer-reviewed journals including the Journal of Autism & Developmental Disorders, Gait & Posture, Research in Autism Spectrum Disorders, and Developmental Reviews.
-She has served as a grant reviewer for the National Institutes of Health and the National Science Foundation, and regularly reviews for journals in the fields of psychology, autism research, and movement science.
+Dr. Miller has authored or co-authored articles in peer-reviewed journals including Developmental Medicine & Child Neurology, Autism Research, the Journal of Autism & Developmental Disorders, Gait & Posture, and Developmental Reviews.
+She regularly serves as a grant reviewer for the National Institutes of Health and the National Science Foundation, and reviews for journals in the fields of psychology, autism research, and movement science.
+She is a Deputy Editor for the journal Autism in Adulthood.
 Dr. Miller’s current professional affiliations include:

 - Member, International Society for Autism Research